Reshaping Convex Polyhedra: Introduction to Part II

 \chapter{Introduction to Part~II}

 \chaplab{IntroII} In the second part of our monograph we focus on the operation of vertex-merging on a convex polyhedron $P$.
 Used before as a proof technique by several authors, starting with A.D.
 Alexandrov, this operation has never before been considered, to our knowledge, as a main object of study.
 The operation is defined in Chapter~\chapref{Preliminaries}, Section~\secref{VertexMerging}, and we employed it in Part~I, in Chapters~\chapref{TailoringFlattening} and~\chapref{Punfoldings}.
 We explained in Chapter~\chapref{TailoringFlattening} how vertex-merging is in some sense the inverse of digon-tailoring: instead of cutting off a vertex $v$ by excising a digon, vertex-merging slits a geodesic segment connecting two vertices $v_1$ and $v_2$, and inserts a pair of triangles that flatten $v_1$ and $v_2$ and introduce a new vertex $v$ with curvature $\o(v) = \o(v_1) + \o(v_2)$.
+One might view this process as ``geometric surgery" in analogy with topological surgery, which cuts out part of a manifold and replaces it with part of another manifold, a technique pioneered by John Milnor and further developed by Dennis Sullivan and others.

 We called the geodesic segment that results from suturing-closed the digon boundary a \emph{seal}.
 We will call the vertex-merge geodesic segment a \emph{slit}.

 A polyhedral surface $S$ that admits no vertex-merging is \emph{irreducible}.
 By Lemma~\lemref{IsoTetra}, the irreducible polyhedra are isosceles tetrahedra and doubly-covered triangles.